dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 	case we actually find it useful.
 So, to turn off the warning, try adding `--!nolint LocalShadow` to the top of your file.

-Keep in mind that Fusion applies optimisations; recalculations might be postponed or cancelled if the value of the computed isn't being used.
+Keep in mind that Fusion sometimes applies optimisations; recalculations might be postponed or cancelled if the value of the computed isn't being used.
 This is why you should not use computed objects for things like playing sound effects.

 -----